Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Bayesian Low-Rank Tensorized Model

 We consider two choices of prior on the hyper parameter $\boldsymbol{\lambda}$: the Half-Cauchy with scale parameter $\eta$ and the improper Log-Uniform on $(0,\infty)$:

 The improper Log-uniform distribution has a fatter tail than the Half-Cauchy distribution and is parameter-free.
-We illustrate the probability density functions of both densities in Fig.~\ref{fig: hyperprior}.
-The Half-Cauchy scaling parameter $\eta$ offers the advantage that the user can adjust $\eta>0$ to tune the tradeoff between accuracy and rank-sparsity but requires additional tuning.
+We illustrate both densities in Fig.~\ref{fig: hyperprior}.
+The Half-Cauchy scaling parameter $\eta>0$ can be adjusted to tune the tradeoff between accuracy and rank-sparsity.
 Decreasing the magnitude of $\eta$ increases rank-sparsity.
 Both the Half-Cauchy density function

 and the Log-Uniform density function